safetrix/CS457-VideoGame/README.md

 * *Move:* Placeholder action, to be revised later
 * *Quit:* Leave server and notify the other client

+**Multi-player Functionality:**
+* *Codename:* Players can now use a custom name rather than a player ID
+* *Check Board* Players can see the game state information such as plays made, ships sunk, etc.
+* *Move:* Players can now take turns guessing spots on the board

 **Technologies used:**
 * Python
 * Sockets